-Paramagpy has a graphical user interface (GUI) written for the inbuilt Tk/Tcl interface of Python 3, which can run on Mac OSX, Windows and Linux operating systems.
+Paramagpy has a graphical user interface (GUI) written for the inbuilt Tk/Tcl interface of Python 3, which can run on Mac OS X, Windows and Linux operating systems.
 The GUI offers a user-friendly environment for loading and visualising PDB files and experimental PCS, RDC, PRE and CCR data.
-Two frames display the initial and fitted tensor.
+Two frames display the initial and fitted tensors.
 The fitted tensor is calculated and displayed by the push of a button.
-An overview of the PCS fitting tab is shown in Figure 1.
+An overview of the PCS fitting tab is shown in Fig. 1.
 Hovering the mouse over any element in the window displays a useful tool tip to help the user.

 Figure 1.
-Paramagpy GUI running on Mac OSX.
-A: Frame for loading PDB coordinates.
-The atoms and models (conformers) of interest can be selected and CSA tensor parameters set by the user.
-B: The user can switch between PCS, RDC, PRE and CCR tabs, where CCR stands for the Curie-spin/dipole-dipole cross-correlated relaxation.
-C: Fitting options can be specified by selecting the relevant check box.
-The SVD grid search searches for the best-fit tensor within a sphere about the initial tensor origin with radius and grid spacing as specified.
-NLR Gradient Descent refines the tensor using non-linear least squares minimisation.
-D: Experimental data for atoms in the PDB file are displayed here.
-The first column contains an 'x' if the datum will be used during fitting and may be toggled by pressing the 'x' key on the keyboard.
-Experimental and back-calculated PCS values are also reported and their correlation can be displayed by clicking the 'Plot' button above.
-E: To utilise multiple PCS data sets to fit different tensors to a common position, the Multiple Fit Tensor button can be clicked after selecting the desired data sets.
-F: Each tab can contain a different PCS data set, allowing up to 6 to be loaded.
+Paramagpy GUI running on Mac OS X. (A) Frame for loading PDB coordinates.
+The atoms and models (conformers) of interest can be selected and CSA-tensor parameters set by the user.
+(B) The user can switch between PCS, RDC, PRE and CCR tabs, where CCR stands for the Curie-spin-dipole-dipole cross-correlated relaxation.
+(C) Fitting options can be specified by selecting the relevant check box.
+The "SVD Gridsearch" option searches for the best-fit tensor within a sphere about the initial tensor origin with radius and grid spacing as specified.
+The "NLR Gradient Descent" option refines the tensor using non-linear least-squares minimisation.
+(D) Experimental data for atoms in the PDB file are displayed here.
+The first column contains an "x" if the datum will be used during fitting and may be toggled by pressing the "x" key on the keyboard.
+Experimental and back-calculated PCS values are also reported and their correlation can be displayed by clicking the "Plot" button above.
+(E) To utilise multiple PCS data sets to fit different tensors to a common position, the "Multiple Fit Tensor" button can be clicked after selecting the desired data sets.
+(F) Each tab can contain a different PCS data set, allowing up to 6 to be loaded.
 If more data sets are required, Paramagpy supports this through the scripted module.
-G: The initial tensor parameters can be specified here to define a starting point before fitting.
+(G) The initial tensor parameters can be specified here to define a starting point before fitting.
 For convenience, the paramagnetic centre can be positioned at any atom in the PDB file by double-clicking on a row of the data view in the frame to the left.
 Parameters in red are constrained during fitting.
 Greyed out parameters are not relevant to PCS or RDC calculations, but are used in PRE and CCR calculations.
-H: The fitted tensor is displayed here.
-Clicking the Copy button allows the tensor to be pasted into other tabs of the program (see B and F above).
-The Plot button will prompt the user to save an isosurface file for opening in PyMOL.
-Error Sim. will assess the quality of the fit by bootstrap or Monte-Carlo methods.
-Set UTR converts the tensor parameters to the unique tensor representation defined by Numbat (Schmitz et al., 2008).
+(H) The fitted tensor is displayed here.
+Clicking the "Copy" button allows the tensor to be pasted into other tabs of the program (see B and F above).
+The "Plot" button will prompt the user to save an isosurface file for opening in PyMOL.
+"Error Sim." will assess the quality of the fit by bootstrap or Monte Carlo methods.
+The button "Set UTR" is for conversion of the tensor parameters to the unique tensor representation defined by the program Numbat (Schmitz et al., 2008).